jorendorff/tabletop-games/identifamy.md

         (If all the players know exactly what to draw, the point of the game is lost.)

-(untested, from Mattie) The GM should also create an extra non-player character with its own set of 10 traits.
-The GM must follow the Show/Tell rules when playing this bonus character.
-This is meant to give the GM a chance to "lead by example" a bit.
-At the end of the game, players also draw the bonus character for up to 10 additional points.

-The bonus character could be: someone the player characters rescue;
-their boss; a party patron; support staff; a troublemaker who's always hanging around; their adversary.

-(Gamemaster's guide:) Of course the story will contain other people; you don't need to give each one a deck of traits.
+(Gamemaster's guide:) Of course there will be other characters in the story; sometimes it is fun to jot down a couple of traits for them, but it's not required or even encouraged.
 Improvise and keep the story going.

 ## Gathering around the table